-About the latest performance

-Performance in 2020/21 - Q1: 93.4%, Q2: 96%, Q3: 94.1%, Q4: 91.2%

-Current performance has met the targets set.

-About the target Remain as previous year, tolerance allows performance to be in line with this year's performance.
+About the latest performance Performance in 2020/21 - Q1: 93.4%, Q2: 96%, Q3: 94.1%, Q4: 91.2% The Covid Pandemic has had less negative impact on this area of the children's health than dental care and the immunisation programme.
+However, the number of children in care has increased and there is evidence of more young people (16/17 age range) exercising their right to refuse an assessment.
+There have been a number young people in this age range becoming looked after and generally they are not committed to accessing their health assessment.
+The Children in Care Teams continue to encourage and promote health assessments with their young people but have to accept their right to refuse.
+There has been a lot of activity to improve the timeliness of Initial Health Assessment, however there are still challenges due to the availability of GP appointments across the county.
+Where there appears to be a particularly long wait for an appointment the nurses are telephoning the carers to undertake a triage to identify to ensure that there are no significant areas of concern/worry that need to be addressed urgently.
+However, this does not replace the health assessment which is still completed by the GP.
+15 of 27 About the target Remain as previous year, tolerance allows performance to be in line with this year's performance.
 About the target range An upper tolerance of 4.5% has been set.
 This would mean that if all checks were done within timescale we would have achieved an excellent outcome, which would be shown as better than target.
 A lower tolerance of 2% has been set to allow for under performance.
 Data from the last two years shows achieving 93% is very achievable and performance has not often fallen below this marker.
 About benchmarking